 Partisan vodka.
-What a name!
-Apparently, this one is being manufactured in Belarus, but the brand seems to be German.
-I am not sure about the specifics.
+What a name.
+Apparently, this one is manufactured in Belarus, but the brand seems to be German.
+I’m not sure about the specifics.

 Okay, let’s talk about this vodka.

-I recommend you try Partisan vodka this way: prepare some pickles, some dark bread and some kielbasa.
-Pop in some Soviet nostalgia songs, preferably “A Partisan’s Song” performed by the Red Army Choir.
+I recommend you try Partisan vodka this way: sit down at your kitchen table and prepare some pickles and some dark bread.
+Pop in a playlist of Soviet nostalgia songs, preferably “A Partisan’s Song” performed by the Red Army Choir.

 Then go ahead and knock back this vodka.
 Neat and at room temperature.